What happened on Love Island last night? Everything you need to know from the Dirty Dancers challenge

 Issues are already beginning to get tense within the villa, after the arrival of twins Eve and Jess ruffled feathers.

-Shaughna introduced to the opposite ladies she was “fine” – however admitted within the Seashore Hut she was “s**tting herself” on the prospect of shedding Callum.
+Shaughna introduced to the opposite women she was “fine” – however admitted within the Seaside Hut she was “s**tting herself” on the prospect of dropping Callum.

 And it appears she was proper to be nervous with the twins marking Callum, Mike and Connor as their kind.

-Issues then acquired steamy within the ‘Spill the Tea’ problem, with our Islanders sharing just a few smooches as they guessed secrets and techniques about one another – it was a troublesome one for Connor and Ollie, after it was Connor who was unveiled to have greater than 100 sexual companions and Ollie had cheated on his ex-girlfriend eight or 9 time.
+Issues then obtained steamy within the ‘Spill the Tea’ problem, with our Islanders sharing a number of smooches as they guessed secrets and techniques about one another – it was a troublesome one for Connor and Ollie, after it was Connor who was unveiled to have greater than 100 sexual companions and Ollie had cheated on his ex-girlfriend eight or 9 time.

 Day 1

-Paige, Siannise, Shaughna, Leanne and Sophie had been the primary ladies to enter the villa, with new host Laura Whitmore welcoming them to their new digs.
+Paige, Siannise, Shaughna, Leanne and Sophie have been the primary women to enter the villa, with new host Laura Whitmore welcoming them to their new digs.

 The (considerably awkward) coupling up ceremony noticed our very first of the collection.